Analytico

 Make sure better data translates into better decisions.

-• Aligning CAPI events with Meta bid strategies and optimization choices.
+• Aligning CAPI events with Meta bid strategies.

-• Ad account structures that take advantage of the new signal quality.
+• Ad account structures that leverage signal quality.

-• Feedback loop into your analytics and BI so wins don’t stay trapped in Ads Manager.
+• Feedback loop into your analytics and BI.

 Implementation blueprint